Brennall/HFH-SRD/Chapter03.md

 Mercenaries are generally hired to garrison a stronghold or wage war in military campaigns.
 Mercenaries will not accompany their employers on highly dangerous adventurers such as dungeon exploration unless they become henchmen.
 The Judge should determine what constitutes a military campaign and what constitutes an adventure depending on the overall circumstances.

 The Mercenary Troop Type table below list the typical wages of mercenary types based on type.
-The costs listed are the mercenaries’ wages only.
+The costs listed are the mercenaries' wages only.
 The cost of armorers to make and repair troop armor and weapons, stablehands to groom horses, caravans to provide supplies while in the field, and other miscellaneous expenses are not included.
 Mercenaries in garrison need only be paid their wages, but mercenaries on campaign will expect a share of military plunder in addition to wages.

 ###     	      	    	       	     	      	      	       		       	     	      Gp Wage per Month